-- 16 ounces semisweet chocolate
+- 16 ounces semi-sweet chocolate

-- 4 tablespoons coconut oil
+- 4 tablespoon coconut oil

 For the Chocolate Coating:

-- After cheesecake has had time to freeze, carefully life cheesecake out of the pan and gently peel away the paper or foil.
-Use a sharp knife and cut the cheese cake into 36 bite-size squares.
+- After the cheesecake has had time to cool (or freeze), carefully lift the cheesecake out of the pan and gently peel away the paper or foil.
+Use a sharp knife and cut the cheesecake into 36 bite-size squares.

 - Cover a large baking sheet with parchment paper.

 - Place the chocolate and coconut oil in a microwave-safe bowl and heat for 1-2 minutes, stirring every 30 seconds, until fully melted and smooth.
 One at a time, dip the cheesecake squares into the melted chocolate, let the excess chocolate drip off, and carefully transfer to the baking sheet to set.
 Repeat for all cheesecake squares.
 Drizzle the top of each cheesecake bite with melted dark (or white) chocolate and dust with powdered graham cracker, if desired.

 - Allow all of the chocolate-covered cheesecake bites to set in the refrigerator for at least one hour before serving.